 There is a way, however, that we can measure the quality of more affordable Panama Hats.
 These can range from $50 up to $500 or more depending on the finishes.
 To make sure that you are getting a good quality Panama Hat, we recommend observing how tight the weave is.
 Also, the amount of weaves per square inch or “puntos” points per square inch (PPI) on your hat should range from no less than 75 (PPI) to getting a well-made hat.

 There are no authoritative guidelines, so there are no hard and fast rules across the board.
 It is always recommended to rely on a good source to buy one of these beauties.

 Where to Get Panama Hats

 There are many places that sell what they claim to be Panama Hats.
 Unfortunately, many sellers play with the words and try to sell machine-made hats as “Panama Hat Style” hats for a fraction of the price.
-It is important to look for a reputable seller with substantial description on their products.
+It is important to look for a reputable seller with substantial descriptions of their products.

 If you need any help purchasing an Original Panama Hat, contact us.
 We will be happy to help you find the Panama Hat that you will wear through your summers and vacations for years to come.